-The US Bachelor franchise has been engulfed in a racism scandal that has seen longtime host Chris Harrison step aside for an indefinite period.
+Last month, the US Bachelor franchise became engulfed in a racism scandal that saw longtime host Chris Harrison announce he would step aside for an indefinite period.

 This season of The Bachelor featured their first ever male Black lead in Matt James, who had 32 women vying for his heart - 25 of whom identify as BIPOC (Black, Indigenous and people of colour).
 Among the contestants is Rachael Kirkconnell, who has a history of engaging in racist activities.

 Here's what you need to know about how the racism scandal has unfolded.

 How did the Bachelor controversy start?